Scottish Rite: General organization and degree structure

+There is no international governing body aside from Le Droit Humain, which is an international order; all of the other Supreme Councils in each country are sovereign unto themselves in their own jurisdictions.
 The thirty-three degrees of the Scottish Rite are conferred by several controlling bodies.
-The first of these is the Craft Lodge, which confers the Entered Apprentice, Fellowcraft, and Master Mason degrees.
-Craft lodges operate under the authority of national (or in the US, state) Grand Lodges, not the Scottish Rite.
-Attainment of the third Masonic degree, that of a Master Mason, represents the attainment of the highest rank in all of Masonry.
-Additional degrees such as those of the AASR are sometimes referred to as appendant degrees, even where the degree numbering might imply a hierarchy.
-They represent a lateral movement in Masonic education rather than an upward movement, and are degrees of instruction rather than rank.
+The first of these is the Craft Blue Lodge, which confers the Entered Apprentice, Fellowcraft, and Master Mason degrees.
+Craft Blue lodges operate under the authority of national (or in the US, state) Grand Lodges, not the Supreme Council.

+The highest degree is that of Master Mason.
+That is why the degrees with a number higher than the third must be considered as “side” degrees, (even when called High degrees), they are seen as degrees of instruction or improvement, and not as “higher” degrees, that is, implying a particular power that a Master Mason could claim to be above the others.
+The hierarchical structure of Freemasonry can be likened to a three-tiered edifice, with the third tier, the Master Mason, being the highest.
+Attaining this level grants a Freemason access to the corridors of the third tier, where he can delve deeper into his Masonic education and broaden his understanding of the craft.
+They represent a lateral movement in Masonic education rather than an upward movement and are degrees of instruction rather than rank.